The ending of the story is set, but the way of narration can be chosen.

 公文写作

-Word count: 1512
+Word count: 1517

 An unforgettable farewell, its significance lies in: those who should have been forgotten in your memory will henceforth play a very vivid role.

-The most contact I had with an uncle was during a summer vacation when he was repairing our house; he had just turned fifty, working under the scorching sun with an average temperature exceeding 37 degrees, wearing a sun hat, laying one brick at a time.
+The most contact I had with an uncle was during a summer when he was repairing our house; he had just turned fifty, working under the scorching sun with an average temperature exceeding 37 degrees, wearing a sun hat, laying one brick at a time.

 According to him, the house he built for over thirty years would be his last.
 I felt fortunate and couldn't help but look forward to his future life.